Happy Tails Dog Behavior & Training

 You should have current pictures of your dog.

 Make sure your dog has a tag with at least your phone number on it.
+Two phone numbers are better.
+You could use the phone number of a family member or friend.
+You could also use your veterinarians phone number.

 You could have your dog micro-chipped.
-This is not 100% guarantee
+This is not 100% guarantee that you dog will be returned.
+I highly recommend micro chipping.

 Have something distinctive on your dog such as a unique collar.